seb45tian/poisson/README.md

 ------
 A Makefile is provided using the mpicc compiler which outputs a poisson binary.

-The python script require the matplotlib and numpy library.
+The python scripts require the matplotlib and numpy library.

 Author
 ------
 Sebastian Potthoff: <s.potthoff@warwick.ac.uk>

-University of Warwick, March 2016
+University of Warwick, April 2016